Accretion disc winds in X-ray binaries: Discussion

 Even if winds do not display such extreme phenomenology (i.e. generally implying lower luminosities), their impact might still be significant.
 Some topics discussed in the literature include the possible role of winds in quenching the radio jet (i.e. triggering the transition to the soft state) and stabilising the disc during soft states (e.g.~\citealt{Neilsen2009, Ponti2012}).
 However, these arguments generally rely on a scenario in which winds are absent—or significantly weaker—during hard states (i.e. the X-ray wind view).
 Thus, they do not account for the low-ionisation winds observed in BH hard states.
 Winds have also been invoked to explain the persistent nature of some long orbital period NS systems, which would otherwise be expected to be transient.
 Scattering within a strong wind (typically associated with large accretion discs) would enhance the irradiation of the outer disc, keeping hydrogen fully ionised and hence preventing the transient behaviour \citep{Dubus2019}.

-Last but not least, another aspect worth bearing in mind is the possible role of winds in angular momentum removal—a key mechanism required for accretion discs to operate.
+Another aspect worth bearing in mind is the possible role of winds in angular momentum removal—a key mechanism required for accretion discs to operate.
 In the \citet{Shakura1973} prescription, this is implicitly encoded in the viscosity parameter ($\alpha$), to which several physical processes may contribute.
-The fast outburst decays observed in some systems suggest high values of $\alpha$, which can be explained by different scenarios, including a strong contribution from state-independent winds (i.e. winds that remain active throughout the outburst) in removing angular momentum.
-Under this interpretation, magnetically launched winds might be favoured, as they are expected to carry away more angular momentum per unit mass (\citealt{Tetarenko2018, Dubus2019}).
+The fast outburst decays observed in some systems suggest high values of $\alpha$, which can be explained by different scenarios, including a strong contribution from state-independent winds (i.e. winds that remain active throughout the outburst) in removing angular momentum \citep{Tetarenko2018}.
+It is important to note, however, that not all winds are expected to remove angular momentum from the disc in the same way.
+Although more advanced modelling would be required to assess this in detail, thermal or radiative winds are, in general, not thought to exert a significant torque.
+Hence, while they carry angular momentum away from the system, they do so by removing mass while leaving the specific angular momentum of the remaining disc material largely unchanged.
+By contrast, MHD winds may extract angular momentum directly from the disc through magnetic torques, reducing the specific angular momentum of the accreting material and potentially contributing to the angular-momentum budget.
+Under this interpretation, magnetically launched winds may help to explain the aforementioned fast outburst decays (\citealt{Tetarenko2018, Dubus2019}).

+Finally, the total angular momentum removed from the binary by the wind (i.e. irrespective of its driving mechanism) might also influence the long-term evolution of the system, as recent simulations suggest (see e.g.~\citealt{GallegosGarcia2024}).
+Likewise, on the observational side, wind-launched material has been proposed to exert ram pressure on the companion star, potentially helping to explain the rapid orbital decays seen in some LMXBs (e.g.~\citealt{ponti2017}).
+These two examples highlight the multifaceted role that disc winds might play.
+Winds are relevant not only for regulating accretion, but also for shaping the physical and observational properties of accreting binaries; a topic that is likely to be the focus of further research in the coming years.